Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Grurple or not, the hydrophobic and acid-resistant coating was going to be welcome if they needed to hit the red decon button again.
 Then there were the GR-1d rifles.
 These were the latest version too, after the two they’d had before had been ruined by the decon shower.
 Allegedly the updated version corrected some of the original’s design flaws and offered improved performance.

 Things were maybe a little sharper, a little leaner.
-That seemed to be how the Byron Group operated, really---learn by doing---but it had Allison happy.
+That seemed to be how the Byron Group operated, really - learn by doing - but it had Allison happy.
 She’d geeked out *hard* over some detail of the updated weapons, and had left Xiù nodding and smiling uncomprehendingly as she waxed enthusiastic about something arcane involving...a bus scope on the piccadilly rail?
 Something like that.

 The upshot of it was that the gun had a camera on it, she’d followed that much and had consoled herself with knowing that Allison got similarly unfocused whenever Xiù broke out the movie trivia, linguistics jargon or *Gung Fu* terminology.

 Which was fine.
 They didn’t need to really understand one another’s interests after all.
 Xiù didn’t get what it was that got Allison so fired up over guns, Allison somehow found wire-fu *boring*, and neither of them had *any* idea what Julian found so interesting about rocks.

-They suited up ahead of the actual landing, having all had it hammered into them throughout their training that *Misfit* was at her most vulnerable during takeoff and landing---that was when things were most likely to go wrong and also the moment where, if they *did* go wrong, the consequences would land on them soonest.
+They suited up ahead of the actual landing, having all had it hammered into them throughout their training that *Misfit* was at her most vulnerable during takeoff and landing - that was when things were most likely to go wrong and also the moment where, if they *did* go wrong, the consequences would land on them soonest.
 The excursion suits might not achieve anything but they couldn’t hurt, and they might just be the difference between life and death.

 Still, Xiù preferred flying in just her sportswear.
 The suit was stuffy and restricting and made her hands clumsy as she ran them over *Misfit*’s controls and her seat slotted properly into place.